3grasses/ml-dl-projects/README.md

  <em> Reconstructed images </em>
 </p>

 In this project, two Non-negative Matrix Factorization (NMF) algorithms, **$L_2$-norm based NMF and $L_{2, 1}$-norm based NMF**, were implemented to reconstruct face images.
-The image datasets used are ORL [[2]](#2) and Extended YaleB dataset [[3]](#3).
-In addition, to test the robustness of the proposed algorithms, two different types of noise, random additional noise and block-occlusion noises, were added to the images to simulate possible corruption of data.
-There are three metrics used to evaluate the performance of the algorithms: relative rconstruction error, average accuracy, and normalized mutual information (NMI).
-More infromation of the definition of each of these metrics can be found in the corresponding code file.
+The datasets used for training are ORL [[2]](#2) and Extended YaleB dataset [[3]](#3).
+In addition, to test the robustness of the proposed algorithms, two different types of noise, random additional noise and block-occlusion noises, were added to the images to simulate data corruption.
+The performance of the algorithms was evaluated and compared in terms of various metrics, including relative rconstruction error, average accuracy, and normalized mutual information (NMI).
+Definition of each of these metrics can be found in the corresponding code file.

-The final result indicates that $L_{2, 1}$-norm based NMF has a better robustness on average due to the way it defines the loss function.
+Our result shows that both NMF algorithms can reproduce the images successfully but fail to fix the noise pattern.
+Overall, $L_2$-norm NMF has slightly better performance regardless of the metrics used, while $L_{2, 1}$-norm based NMF is more robust when block-occlusion noise was applied.
+However, the computational time of the $L_{2, 1}$-norm NMF is significantly longer than $L_2$-norm NMF.

 ## Label-noise Learning with Transition Matrix for Image Classification